networkingyuppy/ID-47-Helmets-Hordes/IDEAS.md

   * Boulders: The Orks will sometimes drop boulders from overhead - you need to dodge them by moving left or right!
 * Collecting treasure (coins) will give you points.
 You also get coins for killing enemies, and for collecting armour when you don't need it.

+*GRAPHICS IDEAS
+* Background scrolling: The background (a dark dungeon) will be composed of 3 different layers that will use a scrolling effect.
+  * Layer 3 (back): This layer contains some brick wall tiles and barred dungeon windows.
+    * Bricks: There are 3 brick wall graphics - they can be arranged randomly via code.
+    * Windows: These can be arranged via code, but only near the top of the screen.
+  * Layer 2 (mid): This layer has some hanging chains, stone pillars and wooden crates (loot stolen by the Orks).
+    * Chains: There is a vertically repeatable chain graphic.
+These can be arranged to hang from the ceiling randomly, but should probably not be more than 16 pixels high.
+    * Pillars: These should be placed more evenly, to indicate a bit of a regular structure to the Ork dungeon.
+    * Wooden crates: I suppose we can just arrange these randomly?
+Maybe they should be object in the playing field that you need to jump over?
+  * Layer 1 (front): This layer contains the floor brick tiles, pebbles and other debris, weeds, etc. This is the level that the player is running on.
+Maybe the weeds/pebbles/debris can be drawn on top of the player sprite?

 ## ENEMY LIST (this is just a PLACEHOLDER right now)
 | **SPRITE** | **SIZE** | **FRAMES** | **NAME** | **HP** | **SWIMMING** |